What’s in store for iron ore this November and December

 The seasonal trends in the iron ore price appear to be largely intact in both shorter lookback periods with the exception of the expected weakness in May – it’s not as weak in the 10-year lookback period and it’s actually a strong month in the 5-year lookback period.
 There are other modest differences but they are mostly seen in the shorter 5-year lookback period, and it’s important to remember that 5 years is a very short period within which to create new trends.

 For what it’s worth, however, there does appear to be a potentially a changing trend in how the iron ore price behaves in March and May, and the August-October seasonal slump appears to start earlier to eliminate the June-July rally.
-It is possible that in recent years the November rally is simply extending into March/May.
-As for the elimination of the June-July rally, one explanation could be the marked worsening in conditions in the Chinese property sector in recent years.
+With respect to recent March/May strength, it is possible the November rally is simply extending through to these months.
+As for the elimination of the June-July rally, this is most likely a result of the marked worsening in conditions in the Chinese property sector in recent years.

 One key theme that remains unnervingly consistent during each lookback period is the strength in the iron price between November and February.
 This is perhaps the most interesting takeaway of today’s analysis considering we’re now in the second week of October.
 When you add the recent technical turnaround in the iron ore chart, as well the promises of more stimulus measures from Beijing – a continued rally in the iron ore price into year end is a highly credible possibility.